A/Prof. Zoltan Szomor

 - arthroscopic surgery.

 An important aspect of my practice is being able to offer my patients the latest joint replacement surgical techniques to achieve optimal results.
 I am able to do so by keeping up-to-date with the latest research, clinical and technological developments across the globe.
-For total knee replacements, I use one of the most advanced, ceramic-coated knee replacements available on the market.
+For total knee replacements, I use one of the most advanced, Information on Ceramic Coated ACS Implants available on the market.
+Futhermore, I can offer patients minimally invasive knee procedures including Robotic Knee Replacement surgery.

 The SuperPATH Technique